-In developing a Climate Change and Biodiversity Action Plan for how we can become net zero by 2030, we must first understand broadly where our emissions come in order to direct plan actions more efficiently.
-West Devon covers an area of 1,161 km2 sq.km, our area contains a number of towns, villages and hamlets which provide homes for 55,528 people.
-West Devon is one of the most sparsely populated local authority areas in England ranking 316th out of 326 with a population density of 47 people/km2.
+In developing a strategy for how we can help the district become net zero by 2050, we must first understand broadly what the various sector emissions are in order to direct plan actions more efficiently.
+South Hams covers an area of 886.5 km2 sq.km, the area contains a number of market and coastal towns with a wider network of towns, villages and hamlets which provide homes for 86221 people.

-A key issue impacting on the economy of West Devon and is the relatively low wage rates of those who work within the area, contrasting with higher resident wage rates and high skills levels amongst people who live in the area.
-Consequently, our area experiences significant levels of out-commuting to work and below national average employment levels.
+Rural South West Devon has a diverse economy.
+In 2012 the top employment sectors were retailing, public sector services, tourism, construction and manufacturing.
+A key issue impacting on the economy of South Hams is the relatively low wage rates of those who work within the area, contrasting with higher resident wage rates and high skills levels amongst people who live in the area.
+Consequently, our area experiences significant levels of outcommuting to work and below national average employment levels.
 This raises a significant challenge in responding to Climate Change in our administrative area, connectivity and transportation is a leading contributor to carbon emissions.

-The Council already produces an annual monitoring report (AMR) as part of our obligations to review the effectiveness of our planning policies which provide a useful basis for some of our delivery work.
-Whilst this is heavily directed towards housing and employment figures, the Plymouth and South West Joint Local Plan set a policy objective to half 2005 carbon emissions levels by 2034 (this is the life of the development plan rather than linked to net 0 ambitions).
-The 2018-2019 AMR contains a breakdown of the carbon emissions levels for West Devon which is derived from data from the Department for Business, Energy and Industrial Strategy, new data was published by the Government in June 2020 to contain 2018 estimates, graph 1 and Figure 1 below illustrates this data
+The Joint Local Plan Councils produces an annual monitoring report (AMR) as part of our obligations to review the effectiveness of our planning policies, whilst this is heavily directed towards housing and employment figures, the Plymouth and South West Joint Local Plan set a policy objective to half 2005 carbon emissions levels by 2034 (this is the life of the development plan).
+Carbon emissions levels for South Hams which is derived from data from the Department for Business, Energy and Industrial Strategy, new data was published in June 2020 to contain 2018 estimates, graph 1 below illustrates this data the trajectory of CO2 emissions since 2004

-(Graph 1: sector emissions for West Devon between 2005 and 2017, Department for Business, Energy and Industrial Strategy 2017 estimates, 2019)
+(Graph 1: sector emissions for South Hams between 2005 and 2018, Department for Business, Energy and Industrial Strategy 2018 estimates, 2020)